Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yes, but try to give cooked green beans.
 Most of the chickens like to eat green beans when they are hanging on the plant.

 But mistakenly, they eat dried ones, which causes death in chickens.
-So, try to keep your bean plants away from the chickens’ backyard.
+So, keep your bean plants away from the chickens’ backyard.

 Bell peppers (Capsicum)